It’s time for a spring cleaning… on your social media profiles, that is.

 Lowe’s

-Lowe’s, a home improvement store, demonstrates how simple graphics can get the job done with this Facebook cover image that introduces suggestions for DIY spring projects.
+Lowe’s(opens in a new tab or window), a home improvement store, demonstrates how simple graphics can get the job done with this Facebook cover image that introduces suggestions for DIY spring projects.
 Transparency effects applied to the illustration’s dominant color — a fresh spring green — help give the illustration visual interest.

 Lowe’s